FrancescoGalli/impedance_analysis_project/README.md

 # Impedance Analysis Library
 This repository is for an impedance analysis library written entirely in python.
+Before delving into the code aspect, just some words about the physics behind the project.\
-In electrochemical spectrospy, the analysis of the impedance sweeping the frequency allows to understand the physical/chemical processes of the trasmission of electrical signals.
+In electrochemical spectrospy, the analysis of the impedance sweeping the frequency allows to understand the physical/chemical processes of the trasmission of electrical signals.\
 The main object is the analysis of impedance vs frequency data.
 It is dedicated to systems that can be schematized using only three types of passive
 elements: resistors, capacitors and constant phase elements.